Joseph Jacobs: Early life

 Jacobs was born in Sydney, New South Wales, on 29 August 1854.

 He was the sixth surviving son of John Jacobs, a publican who had emigrated from London in around 1837, and his wife Sarah, née Myers.
 Jacobs was educated at Sydney Grammar School and at the University of Sydney, to which he won a scholarship for classics, mathematics and chemistry.
 He did not complete his studies in Sydney, but left for Britain at the age of 18.

-He then studied at St John's College at the University of Cambridge, where he gained a BA in 1876.
+He then studied at St John's College, Cambridge, where he gained a BA in 1876.
 At university he demonstrated a particular interest in mathematics, philosophy, literature, history, and anthropology.
 While he was in Britain Jacobs became aware of widespread anti-Semitism; to counter this he wrote an essay, "Mordecai", which was published in Macmillan's Magazine in June 1877 Later in 1877 he moved to Berlin to study Jewish literature and bibliography under Moritz Steinschneider, and Jewish philosophy and ethnology under Moritz Lazarus.

 Jacobs then returned to Britain and studied anthropology under Francis Galton.
 At this point he began to further develop his interest in folklore.
 From 1878 to 1884 he served as secretary of the Society of Hebrew Literature.
 He was concerned by the anti-Semitic pogroms in the Russian Empire and in January 1882 wrote letters on the subject to The Times of London.
 This helped to raise public attention to the issue, resulting in the formation of the Mansion House Fund and Committee, of which he was secretary from 1882 to 1900.
 He was the honorary secretary of the literature and art committee of the Anglo-Jewish Historical Exhibition held in the Royal Albert Hall in London in 1887, and with Lucien Wolf he compiled the exhibition catalogue.

 In 1888 Jacobs visited Spain to examine old Jewish manuscripts there.
 The Royal Academy of History at Madrid elected him a corresponding member.

 In 1891 he returned to the theme of Russian anti-Semitism in a short book, The Persecution of the Jews in Russia, which was published first in London and then in the United States by the Jewish Publication Society of America.

 In 1896 Jacobs began publication of the annual Jewish Year Book, continuing the series until 1899, after which it was continued by others.
 He was also President of the Jewish Historical Society.